Rural Libraries Queensland and Indigenous Knowledge Centre networks

 PressReader - newspapers and magazines online

-For newspapers - sign up for a free State LIbrary card
+For newspapers - sign up for free State Library membership.

 Read the newspaper in its original format, just as it appears in print.
 More than 30 languages from over 50 countries.
-Customise your newsfeed.
-Includes many regional Queensland newspapers.
+Customise your newsfeed for you.

 Visit the PressReader website